 Entries

-Classified into the two clusters ‘Theoretical and conceptual debates’ and ‘Methods, Knowledge production and dissemination’, the entries aim to provide an insight and orientation on key concepts and theories as well as empirical analyses which are important for a post-/decolonial perspective on peace and conflict.
+Classified into the two clusters ‘Theoretical and conceptual debates’ and ‘Methods, knowledge production and dissemination’, the entries aim to provide an insight and orientation on key concepts and theories as well as empirical analyses which are important for a post-/decolonial perspective on peace and conflict.
 The entries are interconnected and draw from a diverse body of knowledges in dialogue including different formats such as audio, images or storytelling.
+The entries are displayed in alphabetical order to facilitate navigation of the webpage.

 I